yakampe/CMSProject/README.md

 # CMSProject
 CMS Project for portfolio

-A CMS I am developing with Spring for my portfolio website
+A CMS I quickly developed with Spring and thymeleaf for my portfolio.